What are your options if you find a mistake in a will?

 Is the will maker still alive?

-The first question to consider when a mistake in a will is detected is whether the maker of the will is still alive and if so, do they still have testamentary capacity?
+The first question to consider when a mistake in a will is identified is whether the maker of the will is still alive and if so, whether they still have testamentary capacity?
 If they are alive and have capacity then the easiest solution will probably be to execute a new will.
-But what if the will maker has passed away or lost capacity?
+But what if the will maker has passed away or has lost capacity?

-First, consider whether you can show that the maker of the will did not have 'knowledge and approval' of the contents of the will.
+First, did the maker of the will have 'knowledge and approval' of the contents of the will?
 If the will contains a clerical error that results in the will failing to reflect the will maker's intentions then rectification may be available.

 You can also look at how the wording of the will should be interpreted and understood.
 Mistakes can be corrected where inferences can be drawn from the entirity of the will.
 And where there is ambiguity or the meaning is unclear then extrinsic evidence can be called upon.